 - Any surplus funds are distributed to the members

-- Liquidator delivers report to registrar of companies
+- Liquidator delivers a report to the registrar of companies

-- Company is dissolved after 3 months of filing the report
+- The company is dissolved after 3 months of filing the report

 The process of liquidating the firm depends on the type of liquidation.
 However, it includes the sale of all of the company’s holdings and property.
 Complete dissolution and closure of the company follow.
 The liquidation might be voluntary or compulsory; however, the end result is the same.
 The creditors are paid the maximum amount possible, and the company ceases to exist.